equinor/radix-web-console/README.md

 Stop docker-compose with Ctrl+C, but also run `docker-compose down` to clean the Docker state.

-To be able to use Radix-API, running locally with address `http://localhost:3002` and/or Radix cost allocation API, running locally with address `http://localhost:3003` - run `docker-compose` with command:

-    docker-compose -f docker-compose-host.yml up --build

 In the file [proxy/server.dev-host.conf](./proxy/server.dev-host.conf) uncomment lines with local or external URLs within `location` sections for needed local server.

 **Important**: the `node_modules` directory is **not** mapped to the host (if you don't have `node_modules` locally, it will be created but it will remain empty and [it will not map](https://stackoverflow.com/questions/29181032/add-a-volume-to-docker-but-exclude-a-sub-folder) between local and container environments).
 NPM commands must be run in the container, even if you have NPM installed on the host.
 To run a command in the container: